 Bookings and Enquires : firstname.lastname@example.org

 A non-mathematical introduction to Einstein's relativity theory.
 With the aid of 3D rendered graphics the theory is presented in a form that takes advantage of your ability to interpret and retain visually dynamic information.
 It makes the counterintuitive concepts of relativity seem a little more palatable.
+A short video showcases the graphics used in the course.
 The general topics covered are listed here

 The two principal axioms of special relativity are explained and given historical context.